 FERC has adopted new market-monitoring and annual and quarterly reporting regulations, which regulations are applicable to many intrastate pipelines as well as other entities that are otherwise not subject to FERC's NGA jurisdiction, such as natural gas marketers.
 These regulations are intended to increase the transparency of wholesale energy markets, to protect the integrity of such markets, and to improve FERC's ability to assess market forces and detect market manipulation.
-These regulations may result in administrative burdens and additional compliance costs for ETP.
+These regulations may result in administrative burdens and additional compliance costs for us.

-ETP holds transportation contracts with interstate pipelines that are subject to FERC regulation.
-As a shipper on an interstate pipeline, ETP is subject to FERC requirements related to use of the interstate capacity.
-Any failure on ETP's part to comply with the FERC's regulations or orders could result in the imposition of administrative, civil and criminal penalties.
+We hold transportation contracts with interstate pipelines that are subject to FERC regulation.
+As a shipper on an interstate pipeline, we are subject to FERC requirements related to use of the interstate capacity.
+Any failure on our part to comply with the FERC's regulations or orders could result in the imposition of administrative, civil and criminal penalties.

-ETP's intrastate transportation and storage operations are subject to state regulation in Texas, New Mexico, Arizona, Louisiana, Utah and Colorado, the states in which ETP operates these types of natural gas facilities.
-ETP's intrastate transportation operations located in Texas are subject to regulation as common purchasers and as gas utilities by the TRRC.
+Our intrastate transportation and storage operations are subject to state regulation in Texas, New Mexico, Arizona, Louisiana, Utah and Colorado, the states in which we operate these types of natural gas facilities.
+Our intrastate transportation operations located in Texas are subject to regulation as common purchasers and as gas utilities by the TRRC.
 The TRRC's jurisdiction extends to both rates and pipeline safety.
-The rates ETP charges for transportation and storage services are deemed just and reasonable under Texas law unless challenged in a complaint.
-Should a complaint be filed or should regulation become more active, ETP's business may be adversely affected.
+The rates we charge for transportation and storage services are deemed just and reasonable under Texas law unless challenged in a complaint.
+Should a complaint be filed or should regulation become more active, our business may be adversely affected.

-ETP's midstream and intrastate transportation operations are also subject to ratable take and common purchaser statutes in Texas, New Mexico, Arizona, Louisiana, Utah and Colorado.
+Our midstream and intrastate transportation operations are also subject to ratable take and common purchaser statutes in Texas, New Mexico, Arizona, Louisiana, Utah and Colorado.
 Ratable take statutes generally require gatherers to take, without undue discrimination, natural gas production that may be tendered to the gatherer for handling.
 Similarly, common purchaser statutes generally require gatherers to purchase without undue discrimination as to source of supply or producer.
-These statutes have the effect of restricting ETP's right as an owner of gathering facilities to decide with whom ETP contracts to purchase or transport natural gas.
-Federal law leaves any economic regulation of natural gas gathering to the states, and some of the states in which ETP operates have adopted complaint-based or other limited economic regulation of natural gas gathering activities.
-States in which ETP operates that have adopted some form of complaint-based regulation, like Texas, generally allow natural gas producers and shippers to file complaints with state regulators in an effort to resolve grievances relating to natural gas gathering rates and access.
-Other state and local regulations also affect ETP's business.
+These statutes have the effect of restricting our right as an owner of gathering facilities to decide with whom we contract to purchase or transport natural gas.
+Federal law leaves any economic regulation of natural gas gathering to the states in which we operate have adopted complaint-based or other limited economic regulation of natural gas gathering activities.
+States in which we operate that have adopted complaint-based ergulation, like Texas, generally allow natural gas gathering rates and access.
+Other state and local regulations also affect our business.

-ETP's storage facilities are also subject to the jurisdiction of the TRRC.
+Our storage facilities are also subject to the jurisdiction of the TRRC.
 Generally, the TRRC has jurisdiction over all underground storage of natural gas in Texas, unless the facility is part of an interstate gas pipeline facility.
-Because the natural gas storage facilities of the ET Fuel System and HPL System are only connected to intrastate gas pipelines, they fall within the TRRC's jurisdiction and must be operated pursuant to TRRC permit.
+Because the natural gas storage facilities of the ET Fuel System and HPL.
+System are only connected to intrastate gas pipelines, they fall within the TRRC's jurisdiction and must be operated pursuant to TRRC permit.
 Certain changes in ownership or operation of TRRC-jurisdictional storage facilities, such as facility expansions and increases in the maximum operating pressure, must be approved by the TRRC through an amendment to the facility's existing permit.
 In addition, the TRRC must approve transfers of the permits.
-Texas laws and regulations also require all natural gas storage facilities to be operated to prevent waste, the uncontrolled escape of gas, pollution and danger to life or property.
-Accordingly, the TRRC requires natural gas storage facilities to implement certain safety, monitoring, reporting and record-keeping measures.
+Texas laws and regulations also require all natural gas storage facilities to implement certain safety, monitoring, reporting and record-keeping measures.